 Emax Hawk 5 – Verdict

-The Hawk 5 is a great ready to fly racing drone.
-Thanks to its impressive specification, it could be a competitor on the track.
-Its compact frame still allows it to spin racing standard 5″ propellers, making it a fast racing drone capable of acrobatic flight.
+The Hawk 5 is probably the best ready to fly fly racing drone available right now.
+Thanks to its impressive specification, it is a real competitor on the track but can also be great fun to fly freestyle.
+Its compact frame allows it to spin racing standard 5″ propellers, making it a fast racing drone capable of both high speeds and acrobatic flight.
 Both beginners and experienced pilots will be entertained and for the price, this is an excellent package.

-You could build something similar yourself, but the Hawk comes without any of the hassle or risk!
+You could build something similar yourself, but the Hawk comes without any of the hassle or risk and actually costs less money!
 Pair it with the FrSky Taranis Q X7 for a great, high-performance package.
 If you need goggles as well, I recommend the Fatshark HD3, or as a cheaper alternative the Eachine VR D2 from Amazon or Banggood (you can check out my Eachine VR D2, and Fatshark HD3 reviews to learn more).

 Breaking props is a fact of life when flying drones, so make sure you pick up some extras.
 If you haven’t flown before, you will be surprised how many you break.
 Also not included but definitely required are batteries, so I recommend that you get the below components with your drone: